sighupio/getting-started/distro-on-vms/README.md

 ## Step 5 - Launch the installation with `furyctl`

-Now that everything is configured you can proceed with the installation using the `furyctl` CLI.
+Now that everything is configured you can proceed with applying the configuration using the `furyctl` CLI.

 Simply execute: